marie-jakob/mesdt/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-Estimate and test (mixed-effects) signal detection theory models for binary data with maximum likelihood estimation.
-This package leverages the equivalence between a subclass of SDT and a subclass of generalized linear models first shown by DeCarlo (1998) to estimate SDT models using software for generalized linear mixed models (GLMM), that is, the `lme4` or `glmmTMB` package (for mixed-effects SDT models) and the `glm()` function (for single-level SDT models).
+This package leverages the equivalence between a subclass of SDT and a subclass of generalized linear models first shown by DeCarlo (1998) to estimate SDT models using software for (generalized) linear mixed models (GLMM), that is, the `lme4` or `glmmTMB` package (for mixed-effects SDT models) and the `glm()` function (for single-level SDT models).
 SDT models can be specified on the level of the SDT parameters discriminability and response bias using the typical R formula syntax:

 `discriminability = ~ X + (X | ID)`

-`bias = ~ X + (X | ID)`
+`response_bias = ~ X + (X | ID)`

 `mesdt` translates the given model formulas to a generalized linear (mixed) model, uses either `lme4`, `glmmTMB` or `glm()` to estimate the